Perirobot space representation for HRI: measuring and designing collaborative workspace coverage by diverse sensors: Results

 In the third experiment, we look for the best position of the LIDAR sensor in the dynamic scene represented by 27 snapshots of the scene where the human and the robot were moving.
 We computed the coverage of the LIDAR sensor in the same 172 positions as those used in Exp 1.

 In this experiment, we evaluate only the LIDAR placement for the `robot' space coverage.
-Similarly to the first experiment, we created a heatmap, where each camera position is represented by its highest $F_1$ or $\kappa$ value of the five orientations.
-Figure \ref{fig:exp1_heatmap} shows the heat maps for the point cloud with the added keypoint cylinders.
-Again, we have differences between the best positions based on the $F_1$ and $\kappa$ values.
-The $F_1$ results suggest placing the LIDAR in the right half of the ceiling, which is totally different compared to the placement of the RGB-D camera in the first experiment (see \fig{\ref{fig:exp1_heatmap}}).
-From the ceiling positions, the $\kappa$ results emphasize only a few places close to the center of the ceiling, and they also propose placements on the right wall.
+Similarly to the first experiment, Figure \ref{fig:exp3_heatmap} shows heatmaps, where each LIDAR position is represented by its highest metric value.
+As can be seen, there are differences between the best positions based on the $F_1$ and $\kappa$ values.
+The $F_1$ results suggest placing the LIDAR in the right half of the ceiling.
+From the ceiling positions, the $\kappa$ results emphasize only a few places close to the center of the ceiling, and also propose placements on the right wall.
 The simulated point clouds for the LIDAR placement with the highest `robot' space values of $F_1$ and $\kappa$ are shown in \fig{\ref{fig:exp3_octomap}} for two different snapshots.
 As can be seen, the best position based on the $F_1$ metric is on the ceiling.
 On the other hand, the position with the highest $\kappa$ values is on the right wall (in the same notation as for the heatmap).